Tampa Insurance Fraud Lawyer

 - medical insurance fraud (may be a federal crime)

 - life insurance fraud

 For example, if an individual has an insurance policy that promises to replace their vehicle if it is stolen or totaled.
 The individual decides to hide his or her vehicle at a relative’s home and claim that it was stolen.
 Police reports are filed, and funds are received for the value of the vehicle from the carrier.
-This is an example of insurance fraud.
-The individual could face allegations of fraud from the insurance company, and, eventually, law enforcement.
+This is an example of fraud at the federal level.
+The individual could face allegations of fraud from the company, and, eventually, Tampa law enforcement.

 An individual gets into a car accident after another vehicle runs a stop sign.
 The accident victim calls the insurance company and describes the accident immediately as during an on-scene assessment.
 The caller is transferred to a claims expert who either intentionally or accidentally makes mistakes when filling out the initial claims report.
 It’s also possible that the accident victim doesn’t always remember things clearly at first.
 Later, when a claims adjuster comes to assess damages in person, a decision is made that the reports don’t match.
 As a result, the carrier chooses to deny the individual the financial payments and coverage promises stated in the policy.
 The individual feels wronged and pursues the company for the money he or she is rightly owed.
 The company then decides to investigate the case further, and claims that the individual has committed insurance fraud by making false claims in statements.
 This is just one example of how a carrier may claim that fraud has been committed when it, in fact, has not been.
-If this scenario sounds anything like something you’ve experienced, immediately retain an experienced Tampa insurance fraud lawyer to protect your rights.
+If this scenario sounds anything like something you’ve experienced, immediately retain an experienced Tampa insurance fraud lawyer to protect your rights in Hillsborough County, Florida.

 What types of penalties can I face?